-- PPTP uses the PPTP cipher to create the tunnel.
-Unfortunately, this one is not secure and can be easily hacked.
+- Point-to-Point Tunneling Protocol (PPTP): PPTP uses the PPTP cipher to create a tunnel.
+Unfortunately, PPTP is not the most secure protocol as it’s easy to hack.
 As a result, it is not often used in devices.
-Instead, programmers prefer to use more secure and sophisticated encryption protocols that can provide the required level of protection.
+Instead, programmers prefer to operate faster and more sophisticated encryption protocols that can provide the required level of protection.

-- L2TP works like this: it creates a reliable tunnel between two connection points.
+- Layer 2 Tunneling Protocol (L2TP): L2TP creates a reliable tunnel between two connection points.
 After that, it uses a different protocol to mask your data.
-For example, IPSec.
+An example is the use of IPSec.

-- IPSec is a very strong security measure because it uses double encryption technology.
+- Internet Protocol Security (IPsec): IPSec is a very strong security measure because it uses double encryption technology.
 Your data is encrypted into a data packet, and then it is also encrypted one more time.

-- SSL protocols are often used in browsers to encrypt HTTPS.
-It is quite easy to use, as no settings are required.
+- Secure Sockets Layer (SSL): SSL protocols are often used in browsers to encrypt HTTPS.
 Many browsers have this feature by default.
+It is pretty easy to use, as no settings are required.

-- SSH is often used for remote access because it allows you to send data to remote devices.
+- Secure Shell (SSH): SSH is often used for remote access because it allows you to send data to remote devices.

 Advantages and Disadvantages of VPN’s Protocols

-However, you must choose the right VPN protocol for your needs.
-Follow the basic principles:
+However, there is a need to choose the right VPN protocol for your needs.
+These basic principles will guide you:

 - If you are worried about ease of use, consider using PPTP.

-- If you need a VPN protocol that is both secure and easy to use, you should use SSL.
+- If you need a VPN protocol that is both secure and easy to use, SSL is the right choice.

-In general, there are plenty of controversies and disadvantages as well as positive sides and advantages over other private network services.
-Your VPN choice should look like you push your way through a tough jungle of modern, advertised services that guarantee performance, speed and connection results.
+In general, there are many controversies and disadvantages as well as positive sides and advantages of these protocols over other private network services.
+Your VPN choice should reflect deep insight and research.
+The best VPN guarantees an excellent performance, speed, and reliable connection.

-To get precisely that result, you should test a lot of instruments until you find one that is the best for you.
-To test your instrument with no risks to your device, you can use a virtual machine*.
+To ensure you get the best, test a lot of instruments until you find one that is the best for you.
+To try your instrument without risks to your device, use a virtual machine*.

-But remember that the safety of your device and data comes first.
-When testing a VPN, make sure that you are not connected to an open Wi-Fi and do not use sensitive data in your work.
+That said, remember that the safety of your device and data comes first.
+When testing a VPN, ensure you are not connected to an open Wi-Fi and do not use sensitive data in your work.